Tuition & Aid

 Nondegree Students

 Our nondegree option allows students to earn academic credit without enrolling in a degree program.
-Tuition for the 2023–2024 Academic Year is $2,408 per course (4 credits).
+Fall and Spring tuition for the 2023–2024 Academic Year is $2,408 per course (4 credits).

 For nondegree students who later enroll in a B.A. program, the credits earned as a nondegree student will be counted toward your B.A. degree.